 21. It is important that the Inquiry proceedings are conducted in public and in as open and transparent a manner as possible.
-Unless there is a legal reason not to do so, all written witness statements (and any documents to which they refer) will therefore be:
+Unless there is a legal reason not to do so, all witness statements (and certain documents to which they refer) will therefore be:

 a. published by the Inquiry on its website; and

 b. disclosed to core participants and (in some instances) witnesses by making the documents available on the Inquiry’s database.